 It Didn't Work, Now What?

 When wool is subjected to wet, high heat, the fibers tangle and lock to create felt.
 Technically, felt is a non-woven fabric with tightly interlocked fibers that will not ravel when cut.
-But you can create a similar product by hot water and knitted wool fibers.
+But you can create a similar product by submerging loose or knitted wool fibers in hot water.